andyly25/NotyTasks/README.md

 - ~~Make it so username is in e-mail format~~
 - ~~figure out how to send an e-mail with tasks~~
 - reset search filter
+- make view tasks as a modal
+- possibly allow users to upload image
 - notifications to notify completion
 - refactor the code
 - Prettify with CSS and things